Comparison of Generative Learning Methods for Turbulence Surrogates: Related work

 \section{Related work}

-The review by Zhang et al. \cite{zhangreview2023} gives an overview of the historical development of turbulence modeling approaches, starting with RANS and moving on to LES and modern deep learning methods.
+Turbulence modeling has recently seen the rise of data-driven and machine-learning-based methods that complement classical approaches such as RANS and LES, with reviews of both the historical development and contemporary ML techniques provided in the recent literature~\cite{duraisamy2019turbulence, zhangreview2023, fang2025breakthroughs}.
 In the field of classical simulation methods, RANS can provide solutions at a comparably lower cost, but also paying the penalty of a reduced accuracy.
 Machine learning approaches represent a promising solution to overcome the problem of high computational cost without losing the details of turbulent structures \cite{wang_2017, Maulik_2018, shankar2023differentiableturbulenceii}.
 In this section we give a broad overview of contributions using VAE, GAN and, DDPM.

 \paragraph{Variational Autoencoders (VAE)}